mbadry1/DeepLearning.ai-Summary/5- Sequence Models/Readme.md

   - So in practice, we don't take the context uniformly random, instead there are some heuristics to balance the common words and the non-common words.

 #### Negative Sampling
-- Negative sampling allows you to do something similar to the Skip-Gram model, but with a much more efficient learning algorithm.
-We will create a different learning problem
+- Negative sampling allows you to do something similar to the skip-gram model, but with a much more efficient learning algorithm.
+We will create a different learning problem.
 - Given this example:
   - "I want a glass of orange juice to go along with my cereal"
 - The sampling will look like this:
 - | Context | Word  | target |
   | ------- | ----- | ------ |
   | orange  | juice | 1      |